Special-K-s-Flightsim-Bots/DCSServerBot/plugins/slotblocking/README.md

   ]
 }
 ```
-Each unit can be either defined by its "group_name" or "unit_name", which are substrings of the used names in your mission or by its "unit_type".
+Each unit can be either defined by its "group_name" or "unit_name", which are substrings/[pattern](https://riptutorial.com/lua/example/20315/lua-pattern-matching) of the used names in your mission or by its "unit_type".
 The restriction can either be "points" that you gain by kills or "discord", which is then a specific Discord role (in the example "Donators").
 "costs" are the points you lose when you get killed in this specific aircraft and if provided.